On Keyboard Shortcuts

 The advantage is ease of use; settings are often graphical and specific to the task at hand.
 The major disadvantage is inconsistency.
 A shortcut learned in one application likely won’t work in another.
 Furthermore, these shortcuts only work when the application is focused and often cannot override system-level or window manager shortcuts.

-Don’t reinvent the wheel
+Don’t Reinvent the Wheel

 While deep customization is tempting, it’s often wise to build upon existing conventions.
 Standard OS shortcuts (Ctrl+C, Ctrl+S, Alt+Tab) are ubiquitous for a reason – they provide a baseline familiarity across systems.
-Similarly, adopting established paradigms like Vim keybindings (hjkl navigation, modal editing) within supporting applications leverages a well-documented and widely understood system, rather than creating a bespoke setup only you understand.
-Start with the defaults and override specific things that genuinely impede your workflow.
+Similarly, adopting established paradigms like Vim keybindings (hjkl navigation, modal editing) within supporting applications leverages a well-documented and widely understood system, rather than creating a bespoke setup that only you understand.

 By choosing the right level of abstraction for your shortcuts, you can significantly improve your workflow efficiency and comfort.
+The key is understanding where each level of customization makes sense and building upon established conventions rather than reinventing the wheel.